On the ABK Conjecture, alpha-well Quasi Orders and Dress-Schiffels product: Introduction

-Let us define the notion of wqo, passing through a translation to the more familiar notion of partially ordered sets or posets.
-The difference between a quasi-order and a poset is that in a poset the implication $a\le b\wedge b\le a\implies a=b$ holds, while in a quasi order the antecedent is simply an equivalence relation denoted by $a\sim b$.
-Since every quasi-order can be considered as a poset after a simple factoring by $\sim$, in this article we work with wqo posets, which does not lead to any loss of generality in whatever we have to say.
-When saying that $P$ is a poset, we imply that there is an underlying partial order, usually denoted by $\le_P$.
+We define the notion of wqo, passing through a translation to the more familiar notion of partially ordered sets or posets.
+Since every quasi-order can be considered as a poset after a simple factoring by $\le \cap \ge$, in this article we simply work with wqo posets usually denoted by $(P,\le_P)$.
+This does not lead to any loss of generality in whatever we have to say.

-A poset is a {\em wqo} if it has no infinite antichains or decreasing sequences.
-This notion has a complex history, see \cite{Kruskal}, which states that it was (implicitly) first considered by {\DJ}uro Kurepa in \cite{Kurepawqo}.
-It is of interest, especially in connection with modelling processes by a governing wqo, to know which natural operations with posets preserve the property of being a wqo.
+A poset is a {\em wqo} if it has no infinite antichains or strictly decreasing sequences.
+It is of interest to know which natural operations with posets preserve the property of being a wqo.

 A {\em restriction} of a poset $P$ is a subset of $P$ with the induced suborder.
 It follows that the notion of wqo is preserved by restrictions.
-Finite products of posets are defined by considering co-ordinatwise order on the Cartesian product of the posets in question.
+Finite products of posets are defined by considering coordinatwise order on the Cartesian product of the posets in question.
 It is well known and easily proved that a finite product of wqo orders is a wqo.

 For infinite products of $\alpha$ factors we use a more refined notion, which in fact reduces to the usual product in the case of $\alpha$ finite.
 Throughout the paper $\alpha$ stands for an ordinal.

 \begin{definition} Suppose that $\alpha$ is an ordinal and $P$ a poset.
 By $P^\alpha$ we denote the factor poset obtained from the quasi order on the set ${}^\alpha P$ of $\alpha$-sequences from $P$ with the {\em embeddability order}, given by: